-- A manuscript submitted for publication in a peer-reviewed journal - An abstract submitted to a learned conference for presentation - Both of the above - Additional campus venues may be appropriate as well presentation/ publication and be listed as first author, followed by the thesis major professor and committee members.
+- A manuscript submitted for publication in a peer-reviewed journal - An abstract submitted to a learned conference for presentation - Both of the above

+Additional campus venues may be appropriate as well

+For a thesis, manuscripts should be presented for both publication and conference presentation.
+The student has six months following graduation to submit manuscripts and/or abstracts for presentation/ publication and be listed as first author, followed by the thesis major professor and committee members.
 After six months, or prior to that time if the student agrees, the TMP may take leadership for manuscripts and proposals for conference presentations and become first author.
 The student would be second author, followed by committee members.
 If the major professor develops a manuscript using the thesis data but not the thesis concepts, the faculty member(s) should be first authors.
 The graduate student and additional committee members will be given authorship according to contribution.